Please Note: Once you press play it will take a few seconds for the episode to start playing.

-Enjoyed 7 Tips To Nail Your First Week On a Film Set?
-Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
+Enjoyed 20 Cinematography Terms Everyone on a Film Set Should Know?
+Please share it in your social networks (Facebook, Twitter, email, etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.

 I welcome thoughts and remarks on ANY of the content above in the comments section below…